AndreiIgna/if-menu/readme.txt

 == Changelog ==

+* Fixed - Display WooCommerce Membership plans and save the visibility rule

 = 0.9 - 21 April 2018 =
 *This version requires PHP version to be at least 5.4*
 * Added - Visibility rule - Customer has active membership, integration with [WooCommerce Memberships](https://woocommerce.com/products/woocommerce-memberships/) plugin